plotly/plotly.py/doc/python/performance.md

 If you encounter WebGL context limits when using WebGL-based figures, you can use [Virtual WebGL](https://github.com/greggman/virtual-webgl), which virtualizes a single WebGL context into multiple contexts.

 To use it, in the environment where your Plotly figures are being rendered, load the Virtual WebGL script, "https://unpkg.com/virtual-webgl@1.0.6/src/virtual-webgl.js", for example, using a `<script>` tag.
+Performance when using Virtual WebGL will be slower than when not using Virtual WebGL.

 In a Jupyter notebook environment that supports magic commands, you can load it with the [HTML magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#cellmagic-html):